MikeZone121/Props/README.md

-# Getting Started with Create React App
+# Working with Props in class-based components and functional components

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).